Keir Starmer: Gaza war

-In November 2024 Starmer's government stated that Netanyahu would be arrested if he travels to the UK, after the International Criminal Court issued an international arrest warrant for him for alleged war crimes.
+Starmer's government stated in November 2024 that Netanyahu would be arrested if he were to travel to the UK, after the International Criminal Court issued an international arrest warrant for him over alleged war crimes.

-In May 2025 Starmer issued a joint statement with Emmanuel Macron and Mark Carney condemning Israel's renewed offensive against Gaza.
+In May 2025, Starmer issued a joint statement with Emmanuel Macron and Mark Carney condemning Israel's renewed offensive against Gaza.
 He called for Israel to immediately stop its military operations and to immediately allow humanitarian aid into Gaza.
 The statement condemned remarks by members of the Israeli government suggesting the destruction in Gaza would lead to relocation of its population as "abhorrent" and against international law.
 He said his government would take "concrete actions" if Israel continued its "egregious actions".
 Netanyahu accused Starmer of siding with Hamas, saying "you're on the wrong side of justice, you're on the wrong side of humanity and you're on the wrong side of history".

-On 5 July, the government made the protest group Palestine Action a "proscribed organisation" under the Terrorism Act 2000, following its vandalism of military aircraft at RAF Brize Norton alleged to support the Israeli military.
+On 5 July, the government made the protest group Palestine Action a "proscribed organisation" under the Terrorism Act 2000, following its vandalism of military aircraft at RAF Brize Norton, alleged to support the Israeli military.
 On 6 August, at a Labour National Executive Committee meeting, Starmer said the group had targeted Jewish-owned businesses, and that the ban was not meant "to stifle debate on Palestine".
 On 9 August, the Metropolitan Police made 532 arrests, its most in at least a decade, at a protest in Parliament Square.
-Of these 522 were for "displaying an item in support of a proscribed organisation", as most protestors carried placards reading "I oppose genocide.
+Of these, 522 were for "displaying an item in support of a proscribed organisation", as most protestors carried placards reading "I oppose genocide.
 I support Palestine Action."
 Amnesty International and Liberty condemned the proscription as infringing on freedom of speech.
 Protests against the banning of Palestine Action continued into September 2025, with 890 arrests in one weekend.